Introduction

 - Faculty will serve two-year, staggered terms.

-- The award ceremony will take place in the third week in April.
+- The award ceremony will take place in the third week of April.

 - The winner and honorable mention will both give brief presentations of their research.